autonomous1/ssh_tunnel_proxy/README.md

 In addition to the node api, a command line function called ssh-node2 is included to start ssh sessions in a manner similar to the ssh command line utility.

+### Command line examples

-### Example command line to connect to remote host and establish local forwards:
+Connect to remote host and establish local forwards:

 ```
 ./ssh2-node -u=<username> -h=192.168.1.1 -k=~/.ssh/<private_key> -L=8180:192.168.1.1:80
 ```

-Or use parameters stored in ~/.config/ssh_tunnel_proxy/config.json:
+Connect to host using parameters stored in ~/.config/ssh_tunnel_proxy/config.json:

 ```
 ./ssh2-node rh2